fieldtrip/website/workshop/neuroimaging2-2425/sr4.md

 the amplitude, and sums across sources.
 To actually get the norm, we would also have to take the square root of the result, but let’s not do this for now, and look at the squared norm.
-Likewise, we can do `(Sx-Sm)'*Sm`, where we compute for each of the sources the product between the amplitude modelled in `Sm` and the amplitude difference between `Sx` and `Sm`, and sum this across sources.
+Likewise, we can do `(Sx-Sm)'*Sm`, where we compute for each of the sources the product between the amplitude modeled in `Sm` and the amplitude difference between `Sx` and `Sm`, and sum this across sources.
 Substituting `L'*(L*L')^-1 * y` for the second `Sm` in the equation, we get: